KornSiwat/entertainment-programs-from-streaming-services-in-thailand-ontology/README.md

 # Entertainment programs from streaming services in thailand ontology

-    Software and Knowledge Engineering 2 Project
+    Knowledge Engineering and management 2 Project

 ## Members